 SECTION I: Amended and Adopted.
 The following are hereby amended or adopted:

-Chapter 9.90 FIRE RESTRICTIONS IN WILDLAND SUBURBAN INTERFACE AREAS
+Chapter 9.90 FIRE RESTRICTIONS IN WILDLAND URBAN INTERFACE AREAS

 9.90.010 Findings

-The council finds that certain wildland-suburban interface areas exist in the unincorporated county and that preservation of public health, safety and welfare requires the restriction of fireworks, smoking and other fires in such areas and certain surrounding areas as specified below, to reduce the risk of potentially devastating wildfires in the county.
+The council finds that certain wildland-urban interface areas exist in the township and that preservation of public health, safety and welfare requires the restriction of fireworks, smoking and other fires in such areas and certain surrounding areas as specified below, to reduce the risk of potentially devastating wildfires in the township.
 (Ord.
 No. 1768, § I, 6-3-2014)

-9.90.020 Definitions

-As used in this chapter, the term "wildland-suburban interface areas" shall mean ravines, gullies, hillsides, vacant land, or mountainous areas where natural vegetation exists (including oak brush, conifers, sage brush, and other indigenous trees and plants), such that a distinct fire hazard is clearly evident to a reasonable person, and where that area is within a township created in the unincorporated area of the county, pursuant to state statute.

-Without limiting the foregoing, "wildland-suburban interface areas" shall also include those areas designated within a township as a fire hazard on an annual basis by the Unified Fire Authority on maps conveyed to and approved by the council in an open meeting and posted and made available on the county's website and in the offices of the county clerk.

-(Ord.
+9.90.020 Land Subject To Utah Wildland-Urban Interface Code

+All the lands within the township limits of the Emigration Canyon Metro Township are designated by the Utah Division of Forestry, Fire and State Lands as Wildland-Urban Interface.(Ord.
 No. 1768, § I, 6-3-2014)

+9.90.025 Wildland-Urban Interface Code

+The Utah Wildland-Urban Interface Code, 2006 Edition, published by the International Code Council, is hereby adopted as the Wildland-Urban Interface Code of the Town of Brighton for the regulation and governance of the mitigation of hazard to life and property from the intrusion of wildland exposure, fire from adjacent structures, and prevention of structure fires from spreading to wildland fuels in town.

+Utah Wildland-Urban Interface Code, 2006 Edition, published by the International Code Council, together with any future amendments thereto shall, be maintained as public records with the Town Clerk are incorporated as a part of this Section.

 9.90.030 Fire Restrictions

-The following restrictions on open flames and smoking are imposed on, over and within 300 feet of all wildland-suburban interface areas:
+The following restrictions on open flames and smoking are imposed on, over and within 300 feet of all wildland-urban interface areas:

 Setting, building, maintaining, attending or using open flames of any kind is prohibited, except campfires built within the facilities provided for them in improved campgrounds, picnic areas or permanently improved places of habitation; and